areaDetector/specsAnalyser/README.md

+##specsAnalyser

-An [EPICS](http://www.aps.anl.gov/epics/) Area Detector driver for SPECS Phoibos NAP 150 electron spectrometers, with DLD (Delay Line Detector).
+An [EPICS](http://www.aps.anl.gov/epics/) Area Detector driver for SPECS Phoibos electron spectrometers, with DLD (Delay Line Detector).

 The driver remotely controls an instance of SpecsLab Prodigy running on a Windows 7 server.
 SpecsLab Prodigy must be configured in Remote Control mode.

-Compatible with SpecsLab Prodigy version 4.19.
+Requires SpecsLab Prodigy version 4.19.2.
+Please contact SPECS at <support@specs.com> to obtain the correct version of the support software and documentation.